JavaIII-student/javaiii-module5-kjwang7/README.md

 The GUI will display the movie information to the user.

-**To launch the application, Run src/main/java/module5/MovieDB.java as a Java Application**
+**To run the application, import as a Maven project and then run src/main/java/module5/MovieDB.java as a Java Application**

 #### User can: